-- 12. Select the Options menu and the Project Options submenu.
+- 11. Select the Project menu and the Project Options... submenu.
 Select the HDL and Simulation tab.
-If it is not already set, select Verilog as the HDL type. - 13.
-Select the Tools menu and the Generate Netlist submenu.
+If it is not already set, select Verilog as the HDL type. - 12.
+Select the Hardware menu and the Generate Netlist submenu.
 This will take a few minutes to complete.
 This step is updating the system and synthesizing it to use the GPIO IP.
 When it completes, it is not yet ready to put in the FPGA because it is only a netlist, which is only a description of the logic elements and how it is connected.
-A bitstream will need to be generated by doing a place and route of the design for the FPGA. - 14.
-Open the system.ucf file located in the data directory of the XPS project.
+A bitstream will need to be generated by doing a place and route of the design for the FPGA. - 13.
+In the Project tab on the left, expand the Project Files tree and double click on UCF File: data/system.ucf.
+This opens the file in an editor window.
 This file contains the design inputs and outputs to specific pins of the FPGA.
 Edit the UCF file to connect bit 0 of the GPIO\IO signal to User LED 0 by adding the line and save the file.